- Date : 05/08/2023

 Debentures, on the other hand, are unsecured debt instruments that are not backed by any collateral.
 Rather, the good credit ratings of a company issuing a debenture act as the underlying security.
 Corporations use debentures as a tool to raise funds for various reasons.
 For instance, a debenture might be issued when a company is undergoing a cash crunch.
 On the other end of the spectrum, a debenture can also be issued when a company wants to expand its business with a new project.

-Some key differences
+Some key differences between bonds and debentures

 6. Payment structure: The payment of interest on bonds is on an accrual basis.
 Lenders are generally paid monthly, semi-annually, or annually.
 The business performance of the issuing party has no effect on these payments.
 When it comes to debentures, the interest payment is done on a periodical basis, which can often depend on the performance of the issuing company.